Lani274/tutorial-flask-login/README.md

     return render_template("login.html", user=current_user)
 ```
-The user now can sign up but we also want the user to log in with an already existing account.
+The user can sign up now but we also want the user to log in with an already existing account.
 Firstly, we want to get the email and the password from the form.
 Then we want to check if the email is actually valid and that an user belongs to this email.
 In the User model we will filter_by() with an query, that finds all the users that have the email, that was in the field.
 If we then actually find an user, we need to check if the password typed in is equal to the hashed one.
 If the user is logged in successfully then it will redirect the user to the home page.

 What we want to do now is to only let a logged in user access the home page with his personal notes.
-Moreover, we want the Login and Sign Up in the navbar to go away, if the User is already logged in, so that it will only show Home and Logout.
+Moreover, we want the *Login* and *Sign Up* in the navbar to disappear, if the User is already logged in, so that it will only show Home and Logout.

 For that go to your *auth.py* file
 ```python